JennyLeeStat/Planning/README.md

 This project was submitted as part of the completion for [Udacity’s Artificial Intelligence Nanodegree program](https://github.com/udacity/AIND-Planning)

-# Three air cargo transportation problem
+# Three air cargo transportation problems

 - Air Cargo Action Schema: